Analytical Insights and Universal Behavior in Fast Thermal Equilibration Protocols: ESE Protocol

-Here $x$ is the position of the particle and the protocol $\lambda(t)$ is essentially characterized by the stiffness $k(t)$.
-Initially, the particle is in equilibrium with stiffness $k_i$.
-By controlling the stiffness of the potential $k(t)$, the system reaches a final equilibrium state with stiffness $k_f$.
-However, there are infinitely many possible protocols that can achieve this transformation, so we can impose constraints to obtain the desired solution.
-Since the goal is to reduce the equilibration time through external control, the problem falls within the realm of optimization theory \cite{trizac3, Bechhoefer_control21}.
+Here, $x$ is the position of the particle, and protocol $\lambda(t)$ is essentially characterized by the stiffness $k(t)$.
+Initially, the particle is in thermal equilibrium at temperature $T$ with the stiffness $k_i$.
+As the stiffness varies in time, the system evolves out of equilibrium.
+The goal is to design a protocol for the stiffness $k(t)$, such that the system reaches a final thermal equilibrium state with stiffness $k_f$ at time $t_f$.
+However, there are infinite possible protocols that can achieve this transformation; therefore, constraints can be imposed to obtain the desired solution.
+Since the goal is to reduce the equilibration time through external control, the problem falls within the realm of the optimization theory~\cite{trizac3, Bechhoefer_control21}.

-A solution to this problem has been presented in \cite{trizac1}, where both experimental and theoretical results have been obtained in the overdamped limit, i.e., the acceleration term in the Langevin equation has been neglected.
+A solution to this problem was presented in Ref.~\cite{trizac1}, where both experimental and theoretical results were obtained in the overdamped limit, that is, the acceleration term in the Langevin equation was neglected.
+Hereafter, we assume that the overdamped limit is valid.
 In this limit, the corresponding Langevin equation is given by